 «Union» is a list of attributes.
 The semantics are that only one of the attributes can be present at any time.

 «Property» denotes attributes and association roles.
-This stereotype does not add further semantics to the conceptual model, but is required to be able to add tagged values to the attributes and association roles that are relevant for the encoding.
+This stereotype does not add further semantics to the CM, but is required to be able to add tagged values to the attributes and association roles that are relevant for the encoding.

 «Version» denotes that the value of an association role that ends at a feature type is a specific version of the feature, not the feature in general.